Fort Trump? The Pentagon Takes a Step Toward Establishing Base in Poland

 Under Secretary of Defense for Policy John Rood is in Warsaw, Poland this week to discuss the proposed base, which would boost the Pentagon’s presence along Russia’s western border.
 The negotiations take place as Washington’s and Moscow’s militaries already face off in close proximity at several flashpoints in places like Syria and across eastern Europe.

-The U.S. currently maintains about 4,000 troops in Poland on a rotational basis, including an armed combat brigade.
+The U.S. currently maintains about 4,000 troops in Poland on a rotational basis, including an armored brigade combat team.
 The deployment started after Moscow’s annexation of Crimea in 2014 as part of a North Atlantic Treaty Organization (NATO) mission to establish a bulwark against Russian aggression on the alliance’s eastern flank.

 Poland welcomed the deployment but has long urged the U.S. to establish something more permanent.
 Polish President Andrzej Duda floated the idea for a new, permanent military base to President Donald Trump in-person during a trip to Washington in September.
 His selling points?
 The Polish government would pay $2 billion to the United States and, he joked, the base would be named “Fort Trump.”